My Proof That God Exists

 The Book of Mormon

 The Book of Mormon mentions many things which were unheard of when it came off the press in 1830.
 As the years have gone these have proven to be accurate “predictions”, if you will; i.e. that we would eventually discover them to be correct.
 For example, the book talks about elephants and horses in the Americas.
-But in 1830 there was no evidence of elephants and everybody “knew” that horses were brought here by the Spaniards.
+But in 1830 there was no evidence of elephants and everybody “knew” that horses were brought here by the Spaniards several centuries after the end of the record in the book.

 In the scientific method, we make predictions based on a theory we are testing, then we see if those predictions turn out to be correct.
 So we adopt the theory that the book is true to its claim to be an ancient record and then we can watch to see if things prove or disprove that theory.
 During the one hundred ninety-three years since it came off the press, there are many many things that have proven out.